 This powerful graphics card from AMD looks great in a dark gray color with red accents throughout the architecture.

 The PowerColor Red Devil Radeon RX 5700 XT is a graphics card that is built to handle the latest in gaming technology.
-It comes equipped with 8 gigs of GDDR6 memory that will be able to run a lot of games on ultra settings when paired with the right components.
+It comes equipped with 8 gigs of GDDR6 memory, making it capable of handling lots of games on ultra settings, giving you fantastic frame rates and performance.

 AMD has ensured this graphics card is going to stay cool, even under major loads, with five different heat pipes, made from copper, and a heatsink that is extended over previous models.
 It also has three separate fans that are strategically placed to get maximum airflow.